Spatially Inhomogeneous Competition between Superconductivity and the Charge Density Wave in YBa$_2$Cu$_3$O$_{6.67}$

-\textbf{Discussion:}\\ \textit{Modulation specific competition:} The zero-field maximum at $T_c$ of the $\ell=1/2$ CDW diffraction intensity has previously been the subject of different interpretations~\cite{LiuNatComm2016,Chang12a,Hayward14}.
+\textbf{Discussion}\\ The zero-field maximum at $T_\textrm{c}$ of the $\ell=1/2$ CDW diffraction intensity has previously been the subject of different interpretations~\cite{LiuNatComm2016,Chang12a,Hayward14,Nie15}.
 Our view is that the intensity maximum is the result of phase competition between $\ell=1/2$ CDW order and superconductivity.
 As diffraction intensities are proportional to the square of the CDW order parameter \cite{Jaramillo09a,Huecker14}, temperature (or field) dependence reflects the evolution of the CDW order.
-Upon cooling below $T_c$, the superconducting order gradually grows, resulting in a partial suppression of the CDW.
+Upon cooling below $T_\textrm{c}$, the superconducting order gradually grows, resulting in a partial suppression of the CDW.
 The balance of this competition can be tipped in favor of the CDW order by application of an external $c$-axis magnetic field that acts to suppress the superconducting order parameter.
-With increasing field-strength, the $T_\text{max}$ temperature scale shifts to lower values (Fig.~\ref{fig:maps}c) delineating a line in the magnetic field phase diagram that provides a firm lower bound for the border between superconductivity and normal state.
-An approximate extrapolation to the $T\rightarrow 0$ limit yields an upper critical field consistent with that inferred from bulk measurements~\cite{Ramshaw12a,Grissonnanche14}.
+With increasing field-strength, the $T_\textrm{max}$ temperature scale shifts to lower values (Fig.~\ref{fig:maps}c) delineating a line in the magnetic field phase diagram that provides a firm lower bound for the border between superconductivity and normal state.
+An approximate extrapolation to the $T\rightarrow 0$ limit yields an upper critical field consistent with that inferred from most bulk measurements~\cite{Ramshaw12a,Grissonnanche14,Marcenat15,Zhou17}.
+It should be stressed that there is still an ongoing debate about the exact field scale of $H_\textrm{c2}$~\cite{Yu16}.
 A similar interpretation can be applied to the temperature dependence of the $\ell=1$ response.
-As shown in Fig.~\ref{fig:maps}c, the $\ell=1$ maximum temperature scale $T_{\text{max}}^{\ell=1}$ is different from $T_\text{max}$ for $\ell=1/2$.
-This implies the existence of two superconducting onset temperatures at a given applied field or for a fixed temperature two upper critical fields $B_{max}^{\ell=1/2}$ and $B_{max}^{\ell=1}$.
+As shown in Fig.~\ref{fig:maps}c, the $\ell=1$ maximum temperature scale $T_{\textrm{max}}^{\ell=1}$ is different from $T_\textrm{max}$ for $\ell=1/2$.
+This implies the existence of two superconducting onset temperatures at a given applied field or for a fixed temperature two upper critical fields $B_\textrm{max}^{\ell=1/2}$ and $B_\textrm{max}^{\ell=1}$.
 The different competing temperature and magnetic field scales observed at $\ell=1/2$ and $\ell=1$ lend support to our starting hypothesis, namely that there are two different CDW order constituents.
 In what follows, we discuss the relationship between the CDW and the Fermi surface reconstruction.